Carlos Torres, Executive Director

 Rachel Salem, Secretary to the Director

 Rachel Salem joined the Pittsburgh Commission on Human Relations in June of 2016.
-Prior to joining the Commission, Rachel worked as a paralegal for various local law firms and as an assistant to the Zoning Administrator in the Department of City Planning.
-She has a Bachelor's degree in Psychology with a minor in Global Cultural Studies from Point Park University.
+Prior to joining the PghCHR, Rachel worked as a paralegal for various Pittsburgh law firms, as a executive assistant in the AMPCO-Pittsburgh corporate office, and as an assistant to the Zoning Administrator in the Department of City Planning.
+Rachel has a BA in Psychology from Point Park University with specialties in Global Cultural Studies and Forensics.